sleepingkingstudios/stannum/README.md

 #=> true
 ```

 A `HashContract` will first validate that the object is an instance of `Hash`.
-For validating Hash-like objects that access key-value data using the `#[]` method, you can instead use a `Stannum::Contracts::MapConstraint`.
+For validating Hash-like objects that access key-value data using the `#[]` method, you can instead use a `Stannum::Contracts::MapContract`.

 #### Contract Subclasses